Fiscal Cliff Uncertainty; Oracle Becomes the Latest Company to Accelerate Dividend Payments

-On Tuesday, Redwood City, California-based Oracle (NASDAQ: ORCL) joined a growing list of companies that have accelerated their dividend payments or declared special dividends due to the looming threat of fiscal cliff.
+On Tuesday, Redwood City, California-based Oracle (NYSE: ORCL) joined a growing list of companies that have accelerated their dividend payments or declared special dividends due to the looming threat of fiscal cliff.

 Nearly $600 billion of automatic spending cuts and tax increases are scheduled to take effect on Jan.
 1, 2013, if lawmakers fail to reach an agreement on reducing America’s mounting fiscal cliff before the year-end deadline.
 The tax increases include higher rates for dividends, and therefore a number of companies in the last few days have announced accelerated dividend payments or declared special dividends.

 Oracle today said that its Board of Directors approved an accelerated dividend for its second, third, and fourth quarter.
 Oracle currently pays a quarterly dividend of $0.06 per share.
 The accelerated dividend payments total $0.18 per share and will be payable on Dec.
 21, 2012 to shareholders of record as of close of business on Dec.
 14, 2012.

 Oracle noted that its CEO Larry Ellison, who is the company’s largest shareholder, did not participate in discussions or vote on the accelerated dividend payment issue.
 According to data from Thomson Reuters, Ellison is entitled to a dividend payment of around $198.9 million.

 Oracle is one of the many companies in recent days that have announced accelerated dividend payments or special dividends.
 Here is a look at some of these other companies.